krassowski/snp_aaa/README.md

 The analysed variants set has been limited to: synonymous, stop gained, coding sequence and missense variants.
 Only SNPs from genes present in PATACSDB (Homo sapiens dataset) were downloaded (so we had guarantee of at least one poly(A) track presence).
 I was not able to get the alleles from Ensembl's biomart as it is not providing the alleles of variants from COSMIC database at the time of writing (and those were crucial for the analysis!).
 From COSMIC genes cDNA sequences only headers were used in order to map the names of transcripts between Ensembl and COSMIC databases (worth noting, the distribution of data between transcripts from COSMIC were later in the analysis treated as uninformative, due to purported lack of proper curation i.e. there are serious premises multiple transcript-specific entries were nonetheless assigned to canonical transcript when incorporated to the COSMIC database).

+Versions: all the data come from GRCh38 and COSMIC v77.

 #### Future development ideas